Phone: +386 59 90 07 31 (EU)

 Private Danube bend day trip from Budapest: Discover the dreamy landscapes of the Danube Bend, the most scenic stretch of the Danube River, on this full-day tour from Budapest.
 Escape the capital for a scenic drive through the countryside, stopping to explore the medieval fortress of Visegrad, admire the neoclassical cathedral of Esztergom and browse the handicrafts shops of Szentendre.
 After hop aboard for a romantic cruise along the Danube River and sail back to the capital by boat.

-Tip of the day – instead of Danube Bend:
+Tip of the day – after Danube Bend Tour:

 – VISIT RUIN PUBS: Budapest is famous for its “ruin pubs”, in which shabby-chic is the order of the day.
 The best ruin pubs are set up in sprawling, deserted buildings, which have been filled with comfortable, but slightly worn out furniture.